SpectrixDev/hmmm/README.md

 Python related deps can be found in the `requirements.txt` file.

 - 1: Rename the `config.json.example` file to `config.json` and configure it to your likings
-- 2: Start the bot, if shit goes down that's unhandled please submit an issue or join the [support server](https://discord.gg/Kghqehz)
+- 2: Start the bot lol.

 ## NOTICE: